gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      authentication for each packet.

-   * Provides replay protection on SCTP packet level preventing malicous replay attacks on SCTP, both protecting the data as well as the SCTP functions themselves.
+   * Provides replay protection on SCTP packet level preventing malicious replay attacks on SCTP, both protecting the data as well as the SCTP functions themselves.

    * Provides Mutual authentication of the endpoints based on any